MAJOR REFORMS & INITIATIVES

 ii.
 A Standardized format of e-Memorandum of Association and e-Articles of Association as per Companies Act, 2013 has been created in linked e-form.

 iii.
-Provision to apply for Company Incorporation with a pre-approved Company Name (obtained by first filing INC-1 eform), which is not available in INC-29 eform.
+Provision to apply for Company Incorporation with a pre-approved Company Name, which is not available in INC-29 eform.

 iv.
 Mandatory DSCs of Subscribers and Witnesses (max 7+1) in SPICe MOA and SPICe AOA instead of Ink signed signatures being done manually in documents attached with INC-29 e-form.

 v.
 Standardization and machine tracking of changes to standard format made by stakeholders.

 Outcome: Machine readability of forms, speed in Back Office Processing and positive identification of subscribers due to introduction of digital signatures.